dime-scheduler/sdk-js/README.md

 Unauthorized copying of this file, via any medium is strictly prohibited Proprietary and confidential.

-Written by Hendrik Bulens hendrik@dime-software.com, March 2022.
+Written by Hendrik Bulens hendrik@dime-software.com, April 2024.